eshat69/blockchain/README.md

 o	4.
 Cold Storage Wallets:
 	Refers to any wallet where private keys are stored offline, away from internet-connected devices.
 This includes hardware wallets and paper wallets. o	5.
 Custodial Wallets:
-	Managed by a third party (like exchanges) who store your private keys on your behalf.
+	Managed by a third party (like exchanges) that store your private keys on your behalf.
 While convenient, they pose security risks as you don't have full control over your keys.
+Transactions in Blockchain:
+1. What is a Transaction?
+o	A transaction in blockchain is a fundamental unit of data that records the transfer of value between participants on the network.
+It can involve the transfer of cryptocurrency (like Bitcoin) or other assets.
+2. Components of a Transaction: o	Inputs: These are references to previous transaction outputs (UTXOs) that are being spent to fund the new transaction. o	Outputs: These are the new UTXOs created as a result of the transaction, specifying the amount and the recipient.